 Publications:

-8. Ruohao Zhang and Neha Khanna (2023), Public Pressure and Heterogeneous Effects of Voluntary Pollution Abatement, Accepted, Journal of the Association of Environmental and Resource Economists
+9. Ruohao Zhang and Neha Khanna (2024), Public Pressure and Heterogeneous Effects of Voluntary Pollution Abatement, Journal of the Association of Environmental and Resource Economists 11(3):719-754

 Unpublished mathematical appendix: